Menu

 How to Get the Most Out of a Telehealth Visit

 Telehealth visits are healthcare appointments, and they deserve the same preparation as in-person visits.
-According to HHS telehealth resources, proper preparation significantly improves the virtual care experience.
+According to federal telehealth resources from HHS, a little preparation significantly improves the virtual care experience.

 Before Your Visit

-- Find a quiet, private, well-lit space.
+• Find a quiet, private, well-lit space.
 Background noise and poor lighting make it harder for your doctor to see and hear you effectively.
+Face a window rather than sitting with one behind you.

 During Your Visit